atlassubbed/atlas-bind-methods/README.md

 rawr() // meow!
 ```

 But, this is kind of annoying when I have to do this for many methods.
-Enter `atlas-bind-methods`...
+With this package, we can do all of the binding without cluttering our business logic.

 ## examples

-This package provides a concise function which lets you do the binding in one line:
+#### inline

 ```javascript
 const Animal = require("./Animal");